-- Apply a small amount (about 1 ml) of adhesive remover between the two center battery cells, so that it flows underneath the remaining battery cell. - Wait 2-3 minutes for the adhesive remover to penetrate before you continue.
+- Apply a few drops of adhesive remover between the two center battery cells, so that it flows underneath the remaining battery cell. - Wait 2-3 minutes for the adhesive remover to penetrate before you continue.

 - Slide one corner of a plastic card under the elevated edge of the final battery cell. - Push the card farther underneath the battery cell to slice through the adhesive securing it in place. - Don't try to fully separate this battery cell yet.
 Leave your plastic card in place to prevent it from re-adhering.